SOCIAL SECURITY: $967 billion; 24% of Federal Outlays

 CRS: Increasing the Social Security Payroll Tax Base–Options and Effects on Tax Burdens

-(2) in 2021, annual Social Security benefits will begin to exceed payroll tax revenues and this trend will continue as the number of beneficiaries grows at a substantially faster rate than the number of covered workers;
+- Annual Social Security benefits will soon begin to exceed payroll tax revenues and this trend will continue as the number of beneficiaries grows at a substantially faster rate than the number of covered workers;

-(6) at that time, payroll taxes will only cover about 75% of program costs (assuming current law remains unchanged); and
+- At that time, payroll taxes will only cover about 77% of program costs (assuming current law remains unchanged); and

 Background and Resources: